scir-zywang/self-supervised-active-learning-disfluency/README.md

 ## About Dataset

-Since the *switchboard* dataset was bought from LDC(linguistic Data Consortium), so we have no right to release the data in this repo.
+Since the *switchboard* dataset was bought from LDC(linguistic Data Consortium), we have no right to release the data in this repo.

 But we give the sample of the data.